 If you want to find out a bit more about the glorious sentinel chickens, check out the YouTube video below.

 Another reason for there being no mosquitoes at Disney World is because of insecticides sprayed through the park.

-Though the liquid garlic is the first port of call for use inside the parks during the day, fleets of trucks spray insecticides in the early mornings and late evenings to make sure that there are no mosquitoes to be seen at Disney World’s parks.
+Liquid garlic is the first port of call for use inside the parks during the day, but they’re not the only thing Disney uses.
+They use fleets of trucks to spray insecticides early in the morning and in the evenings.